scotthamilton77/atlas-mcp-server/README.md

 ### Example Task List

-The following example demonstrates a comprehensive task breakdown for a personal portfolio website project.
-This example showcases ATLAS's ability to manage complex hierarchical tasks with rich metadata and dependencies.

-This task list was generated using the prompt:
+The following example demonstrates a task breakdown for a personal portfolio website project.
+The task list was generated from the following prompt:
-> You're a web developer for modern apps.
+> You are a web developer for modern apps.
 Architect, design, and plan the required tasks for a personal portfolio website for a web dev that has a modern UI/UX.

 <details>
 <summary><b>Portfolio Website Development Task List</b></summary>